sabarish98/covid-tracker-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run the app locally,
+To run the app locally, Node Package Manager (NPM) and Node.js is necessary.
-1. Clone the repo - git clone
+1. Clone the repo - `git clone`
 2. Move into the project directory
-3. Run npm i && npm start
+3. Run `npm i && npm start`